jitendhull/oracle-vps-script/README.md

+## ITS BEEN A LONG TIME IT HAS BEEN TESTED..
 # Oracle Cloud A1.Flex Instance Automation

 Automate the provisioning of Oracle Cloud's Always Free A1.Flex ARM instances using OCI Resource Manager and get notified via Telegram when successful.